Pi-31415/Coding-Stratagems/README.md

 ## Variables
 - Global Variable should never be used unless there is no other way, because the code with global variables is not modular

+## Docker
+- using -qq in dockerfile run commands run the commands quietly, and assume yes to all installation prompts

 ## Object Oriented